Skip to main content

 • grinding

-Players find the grinding aspect of the game to be a mixed experience, with some elements being enjoyable while others feel tedious and unnecessary.
-The focus on extensive storytelling can detract from the sense of accomplishment typically associated with grinding, leading to a perception that it is more of a chore than a rewarding challenge.
+Players generally find the grinding aspect of the game to be a mixed experience, with some elements providing a nice change of pace while others feel tedious and unnecessary.
+The focus on extensive storytelling can detract from the sense of accomplishment, leading to frustration during certain segments.
+Overall, the grinding is seen as a necessary but often tedious part of the gameplay.

 • “You'll need a second life for grinding.”

-• “Some parts of it are good, but other parts feel very tedious or unnecessary, and sometimes even ridiculous and cheesy.”
+• “Some parts of it are good, but other parts feel very tedious or unnecessary, and sometimes even ridiculously cheesy.”

 6 mentions Positive Neutral Negative